saransh86/FileManagement-Vue/README.md

 Its a simple web app to manage files.
 * Create as many directories and sub directories.
 * Upload, download, delete and move files.
-* Share files with users.
+* Share files with other users.
+* Bookmark any folder for easy access.
+* Search for files.
+* Responsive layout.

 ## How to run this project?
 This is just the frontend.
 To run the entire app: